stratapp-ai/stratapp-ai.github.io/_blog/we-45-55yr-olds-are-the-problem-not-millennials.md

 I’ve worked with about 400 “Patricks” across six countries.

-I prefer how these millennials roll.
+I prefer how millennials roll.